ibm-cloud-docs/solution-tutorials/openshift-microservices.md

    1. In the **Project** dropdown, check *Show default projects*
    1. Select the **openshift-monitoring** project.
    1. Open the link associated with the *prometheus* route.
-   1. You'll be asked to login with {{site.data.keyword.openshiftshort}} and then click through some permissions.You should then see your Prometheus dashboard.
+   1. You'll be asked to log in with {{site.data.keyword.openshiftshort}} and then click through some permissions.
+You should then see your Prometheus dashboard.
 5. In the top box a query expression can be entered.
 Paste the above query to look into your frontend.
 6. Click on the **Graph** tab.
 Run the traffic generator script on for a while and then stop it.
 Note that the times are GMT:
    ![Prometheus Graph](images/solution55-openshift-microservices/prometheus-01-ocp48.png)